Port Discovery Children’s Museum

 Getting to the Museum

 The entrance to the museum is just around the corner from the garage exit, look for the big sign and bright orange doors.
 There are tons of restaurants nearby, including the Leinenkugel “Leinie Lodge and Beer Garden” that serves beer and food starting at 11 am with both indoor and outdoor seating.
-We didn’t try any restaurants this visit but just know there are several great options if you’d like to partake!
+During the summer they had a “kids eat free” program that we took advantage of on our last visit!

 When you arrive at the museum you check in at the desk and show your tickets or membership card.
 They will give you a receipt – keep it out, because they will check it just around the corner before you enter the actual museum.
 If it is your first time, a guide will give you a super brief welcome/tour and send you on your way!